 Subject to and without waiving these objections, Plaintiff intends to terminate DELCORA in compliance with the Ordinance and applicable law when all impediments to termination have been removed.

-3. State whether the County intends to honor the terms of the Asset closing on the Asset Purchase Agreement or not.
+3. State whether the County intends to honor the terms of the Asset Purchase Agreement between Aqua and Delcora, whether Delcora is terminated prior to closing on the Asset Purchase Agreement or not.